httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Representation metadata included in the initial request (see {{Section 8.3 of HTTP}}) can affect how servers act on the uploaded representation data.
 The `Content-Type` header field ({{Section 8.3 of HTTP}}) indicates the media type of the representation.
 The `Content-Encoding` header field ({{Section 8.4 of HTTP}}) names the content codings applied to the representation.
 The `Content-Disposition` header field ({{CONTENT-DISPOSITION}}) can be used to transmit a filename.
 For this purpose, the `inline` disposition type is RECOMMENDED.

 If the client received a final response with the `Upload-Complete: ?1` header field, the upload is complete and the corresponding response comes from the resource processing the representation according to the initial request ({{upload-complete}}).
-Note that the status code does not necessary indicate success. `4xx (Client Error)` or `5xx (Server Error)` status codes indicate in this case an error occurred while processing the representation, therefore resuming the upload would not resolve this error.
+Note that this does not necessarily indicate success. `4xx (Client Error)` or `5xx (Server Error)` status codes indicate in this case an error occurred while processing the representation, therefore resuming the upload would not resolve this error.

 If the client receives a 2xx successful final response with the `Upload-Complete: ?0` header field or the header field missing, the `Location` response header field points the client to the created upload resource.
 The client can continue appending representation data to it ({{upload-appending}}).